Chern character for torsion-free ample groupoids: Applications and further discussion

 of $\dZ/2\dZ$-graded vector spaces.
 In particular, if $G$ is torsion-free and satisfies the rational Baum--Connes conjecture, there is an isomorphism

 of $\dZ/2\dZ$-graded vector spaces. \end{corollary}

 \begin{proof} By~\cite{li:algk}*{Corollary 6.1}, we have

-where we treat $H_\bullet(G, \dQ)$ as a $\dZ/2\dZ$-graded vector space in the obvious way.
-Proposition~\ref{prop:s-hom} and Theorem~\ref{thm:hk-iso} say that $H_\bullet(G, \dQ)$ is isomorphic to the graded vector spaces $\pi_\bullet(\gr{G^\bullet\KU}) \otimes \dQ$ and $K_\bullet(C^*_r G)\otimes \dQ$ under the respective assumptions.. \end{proof}
+where we treat $\rH_\bullet(G; \dQ)$ as a $\dZ/2\dZ$-graded vector space in the obvious way.
+Proposition~\ref{prop:s-hom} and Theorem~\ref{thm:main-thm} say that $\rH_\bullet(G; \dQ)$ is isomorphic to the graded vector spaces $\pi_\bullet(\gr{G^\bullet\KU}) \otimes \dQ$ and $\rK_\bullet(C^*_r G)\otimes \dQ$ under the respective assumptions.. \end{proof}

 \begin{remark} In Corollary~\ref{cor:fg-ext-sym} we can replace $F(G\times \cR)$ with $F(G)$ when $G^{(0)}$ has no isolated points, and $G$ is minimal and has comparison, see~\cite{li:algk}*{Corollary 6.1} for more details.
-In analogy with Theorem~\ref{thm:hk-iso}, if we drop the assumption on the Baum--Connes conjecture, then~\eqref{eq:ext-sym-bc} holds by plugging in the left-hand side of the assembly map, i.e., replacing $K_*(C^*_r G)$ with $K_*^{\mathrm{top}}(G,C_0(G^{(0)}))$. \end{remark}
+In analogy with Corollary~\ref{cor:hk-iso}, if we drop the assumption on the Baum--Connes conjecture, then~\eqref{eq:ext-sym-bc} holds by plugging in the left-hand side of the assembly map, i.e., replacing $\rK_*(C^*_r G)$ with $\rK_*^{\mathrm{top}}(G; C_0(G^{(0)}))$. \end{remark}

-\begin{remark} To illustrate the utility of Corollary~\ref{cor:fg-ext-sym}, we make the following observation, already contained in the Introduction of~\cite{li:algk}.
+\begin{remark} To illustrate the utility of Corollary~\ref{cor:fg-ext-sym}, we make the following observation, already contained in~\cite{li:algk}*{Introduction}.
 As observed in~\cite{nekra:v}, Thompson's group $V$ is isomorphic to the topological full group of the ample groupoid $G_2$, known as the Renault--Deaconu groupoid for the full shift on two symbols.
 It is well-known that the C$^*$-algebra $C^*_r G_2$ is (stably) isomorphic to the Cuntz algebra $\cO_2$~\cite{cuntz:otwo}.
-A basic computation in operator $K$-theory reveals that $K_*(\cO_2)$ vanishes.
-As a result, $V$ is rationally acyclic (Remark~\ref{rem:fgr-fg} applies), which is a result by Brown~\cite{brown:fp}.
-In fact $V$ is even integrally acyclic~\cite{sw:ht}.
-It is known that the HK isomorphism of Theorem~\ref{thm:hk-iso} holds integrally for $G_2$ (the spectral sequence in~\cite{py:part-one} collapses, see also~\cite{fkps:hk}), thus all homology groups $H_*(G_2,\dZ)$ vanish, and in turn this implies the vanishing of $\tilde{H}_*(V,\dZ)$ by Li's result in~\cite{li:algk}*{Section 6.2}. \end{remark}
+Since $\rK_*(\cO_2)$ is trivial, $V$ can be seen to be rationally acyclic by Remark~\ref{rem:fgr-fg}, which is a result by Brown~\cite{brown:fp}.
+In fact, $V$ is even integrally acyclic~\cite{sw:ht}.
+It is known that the HK isomorphism of Corollary~\ref{cor:hk-iso} holds integrally for $G_2$ (the spectral sequence in~\cite{py:part-one} collapses, see also~\cite{fkps:hk}), thus all homology groups $\rH_*(G_2,\dZ)$ vanish, and in turn this implies the vanishing of $\tilde{\rH}_*(V,\dZ)$ by Li's result in~\cite{li:algk}*{Section 6.2}. \end{remark}